CodeReclaimers/neat-python/docs/neat_overview.rst

 In the current implementation of NEAT-Python, a population of individual genomes is maintained.
 Each genome contains two sets of genes that describe how to build an artificial neural network:

-    1. Node genes, each of which specifies a single neuron.
+    1. :term:`Node` genes, each of which specifies a single neuron.
-    2. Connection genes, each of which specifies a single connection between neurons.
+    2. :term:`Connection` genes, each of which specifies a single connection between neurons.

 To evolve a solution to a problem, the user must provide a fitness function which computes a single real number indicating the quality of an individual genome: better ability to solve the problem means a higher score.
 The algorithm